 Choose 24-gauge Steel

-If you’re planning to buy a new garage door, you might want to keep a few things in mind.
+If you’re planning to buy a new garage door, you might want to look online.
+Also, you have to keep a few things in mind.
 First, choose a 24-gauge steel model.
 This is stronger than the standard 26-gauge steel models, which are generally used for residential garage doors.
 Piggybacking on that idea, make sure that the door you choose has reinforcement.
 This will give it more strength, and make the door less prone to damage from things like hail and high winds.

 There can be different reasons to upgrade home features – maybe because some of them have gone out of date.
 Your garage door is no exception.
 It is a central point of entry to your home and is a key expense, so it’s important to know everything you can about your options before you make your decision.